History of Belize (1506–1862): Pre-Columbian societies and the conquest

 Maya were still in Belize when the Europeans came in the 16th and 17th centuries.
 Archaeological and ethnohistorical research confirms that several groups of Mayan peoples lived in the area now known as Belize in the 16th century.

 The political geography of that period does not coincide with present-day boundaries, so several Mayan provinces lay across the frontiers of modern Belize, Mexico, and Guatemala.
 The Mayan province of Chetumal, for example, consisted of the northern part of present-day Belize and the southern coast of the Mexican state Quintana Roo.
 In the south, crossing the present-day frontier between Belize and Guatemala, were the Mopan Maya, and still farther south, the Ch'ol-speaking Manche groups.
-In central Belize lay the province of Dzuluinicob(the non-kuchkabal Postclassic mayan state in modern day Cayo District), meaning "land of foreigners" or "foreign people."
+In central Belize lay the province of Dzuluinicob (the non-kuchkabal Postclassic mayan state in modern day Cayo District), meaning "land of foreigners" or "foreign people."
 This province stretched from New River in the north to Sittee River in the south, and from close to the present-day Guatemalan border in the west to the sea.
 The apparent political center of this province was Tipu, located east of modern Benque Viejo del Carmen.
 Lamanai, several towns on New River and on Belize River, and Xibún on Sibun River, were included in this province.

-In the first decade of the 16th century, Juan De Solís sailed northward along the coast of Belize to Yucatán.
+In the first decade of the 16th century, during the Pinzón–Solís voyage, Juan Díaz de Solís sailed northward along the coast of Belize to Yucatán.
 In 1519 Hernán Cortés conquered Mexico, and Pedro Arias Dávila founded Panama City.
 Spain soon sent expeditions to Guatemala and Honduras, and the conquest of Yucatán began in 1527.

 When Cortés passed through the southwestern corner of present-day Belize in 1525, there were settlements of Ch'ol-speaking Manche in that area.
 When the Spanish "pacified" the region in the 17th century, they forcibly displaced these settlements to the Guatemalan Highlands.
 The Spanish launched their main incursions into the area from Yucatán, however, and encountered stiff resistance from the Mayan provinces of Chetumal and Dzuluinicob.
 The region became a place of refuge from the Spanish invasion, but the escaping Maya brought with them diseases that they had contracted from the Spanish.
 Subsequent epidemics of smallpox and yellow fever, along with endemic malaria, devastated the indigenous population.